bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

   creditlink:
 ---
 DRAFT
-# Deploying PowerProtect Datamanger (PPDM) to vSpheger using govc and Powershell
+# Deploying PowerProtect Datamanager (PPDM) to vSphere using govc and Powershell
 when it comes to deploy Powerprotect Datamanger, we have a variety of options, for example
 - Terraform
 - Ansible